VictorMugisha/VictorMugisha/README.md

 # Hi there 👋, I'm **Victor Mugisha Shyaka ✨**

 ## 🚀 About Me
 I'm a **junior JavaScript developer** passionate about crafting dynamic web applications using cutting-edge tools, libraries, and frameworks—especially **React**.
-I'm on a continuous journey of learning, constantly diving into new front-end technologies to sharpen my skills and contribute to innovative projects.
+I'm on a continuous journey of learning, constantly diving into new front-end and backend technologies to sharpen my skills and contribute to innovative projects.

 A **frontend JavaScript enthusiast**, eager to push the boundaries of what's possible on the web.
 I'm a lifelong learner, always committed to growth, collaboration, and making an impact through code. 💻✨